shankari/data-collection-eval/README.md

   For example, `Filtered high accuracy map visualization (moving)`, uses `('moving', 'high+1sec')`, since it has the line `if key[0] == 'moving' and key[1] == 'high+1sec'`, so you would need to run cell #8 from the loading notebook.
   Note that once you have loaded the `('moving', 'high+1sec')` data, it can be reused until the local database is purged.

-4. Run the notebook and look at the results!
+4. Try to understand the story in the notebook results!